-There’s tailgating and there’s tailgating “SEC style.”
-Throughout the 2017 football season, OneSouthernMan is showcasing the tailgating scene at every SEC campus where pre-game festivities can be as big, if not bigger than the game.
+There’s tailgating, and there’s tailgating “SEC style.”
+Throughout the 2017 football season, OneSouthernMan is showcasing the tailgating scene at every SEC campus where pre-game festivities can be as big, if not more significant than the game.
 The first stop was Oxford, Mississippi; the home of the Ole Miss Rebels, for their September 2 season opener against South Alabama.

 The history of American tailgating can be traced to the summer of 1861 when Washington, D.C. residents – donning their Sunday best – brought picnic baskets full of food, wine, and whiskey and sat hillside at the Battle of Bull Run near Manassas, Virginia, in hopes of watching Union forces drive their Confederate opponents off the battlefield.
 We know how that contest ended.
 As for football, historians say the term “tailgating” originated when nineteenth-century fans grilled sausages at the “tail end” of a horse as Princeton and Rutgers met for the first college football game in 1869.

 But if the Yankees are credited for inventing the tailgate, then Ole Miss Rebel fans should be credited with raising it to an art form.